AnggaR96s/Reforestation/README.md

-## How many seconds are in a year?
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?
-## 12.
-## January 2nd, February 2nd, March 2nd, April 2nd.... etc